shivantkrishnan/BrookingsChicago/README.md

 What to include:

 Project Title

 Project Description
   - Describe what the code does in relation to research
   - Why we used given technologies
-  - Challenges we have to help any future development -Table of contents (If project gets large - I don't expect it will be needed) -How to install and run
+  - Challenges we have to help any future development
+  - Table of contents (If project gets large - I don't expect it will be needed)
+  - How to install and run
-  -How to use the code
+  - How to use the code
-  -Credits for team members
+  - Credits for team members
-  -License if you want to be fancy
+  - License if you want to be fancy

 HOW TO RUN